UBC-LA-Hackathon/student-dashboard/5-Create-Advanced-Data-Viz.md

 * [Grade distribution data (CSV)](): contains grade distribution data of courses at UBC.
 * [Canvas activity API (JSON)](): provides your own activity data from Canvas.

+You can use `readCSV.js` in the `backend` folder to read the CSVs into the server.

 ## Give me ideas!

 ### Heatmap